TechnionTDK/jbs-mekorot-android/README.md

 - **PreferencesUtils** - Used in order to store information in the shared preferences.
 - **WholeWordIndexFinder** - Used in order to match keyword in search strings (used for makor highlighting).
 - **IndexWrapper** - Used to wrap indices in the WholeWorldIndexFinder (used for makor highlighting).
+- **AutoResizeTextView** - Used to display a title element with dynamic font size (for results with long titles).

+### data_manage
+- **Cacheable** - An abstract class to define an interface for a cacheable object.
+- **DataManager** - A class that abstracts the source of the data (cache, remote) and manages caching functionality.
+- **InternalStorage** - A class that exposes an interface to local device IO functions.
+- **MekorotForPsukim** - Implements Cacheable, wraps the async fetch functionality for the DataManager and stores the data.
+- **PsukimForParasha** - Same as MekorotForPsukim but for different data.

 ### other classes
 - **JBSQueries** - Contains all SPARQL queries used in the project.